 After contacting us with the details, we can calculate costs of time for presenting and preparation (whether in-person or virtually) and provide an estimate.
 In addition, if speaking in-person, we calculate hotel and travel costs.
 We need to be fiscally responsible to support ourselves with our time, but we also strive to keep our costs down as much as possible as speaking is not a major source of revenue for us.
 What are your speaking topics?

 Since we have learned so much by creating (videos, GIFs, comics, etc), we are very passionate about empowering students as creators in the science classroom.
 Many of our presentations focus on ideas for involving students to create in science.
-In addition, we also like to present about using YouTube in edu and biology-specific content.
+We also love to present about misconceptions in biology and using YouTube in education.
 You can see more about our speaking topics on the "speaking topics" tab at the top of this page.
 I am a high school teacher or college professor.
 Can I invite you to use Zoom or Skype with my class?

 Events